Get Prepared For The eLearning Job Interview Questions

 Inevitably, all eLearning professionals face challenges in their career at one point or another.
 While employers may be asking about these specific challenges, what they really want to know is how you resolved the issue.
 Tell them how you overcame the obstacle, the strategies or tools you used, and what skills came into play during the conflict resolution process.
 Most importantly, discuss the outcome and let them know how you successfully turned a problem into a solution.

-- How have you expanded your understanding of eLearning principles/ theories/ technologies in recent months/years?
+4. How have you expanded your understanding of eLearning principles and technologies in recent months?

-- How do you handle challenging team members and/or subject matter experts?
+5. How do you handle challenging your eLearning team members or subject matter experts?

 It's a known fact that professionals, regardless of the industry, may have to deal with difficult or challenging individuals from time to time.
 That's the nature of the business world.
 However, if a hiring manager asks you this question, you will want to stress your collaboration and communication skills by telling them, in detail, how you worked to resolve issues with these challenging team members.
 This will let them know that you have what it takes to fit into their own team and resolve any conflicts that may arise during the course of the eLearning project.

-- What is your reason for leaving your last eLearning job?
+6. What was the reason for leaving your last eLearning job?

 It may be tempting to badmouth your former employer when asked this question, but resist the urge and try to turn bad into good.
 For example, if you left your last job because the boss gave you assignments that were boring or tedious, then turn it around and tell the interviewer that you left your last position because the work simply wasn't challenging enough and you are looking for projects that test your mettle and expand your skill sets.

-This is one of the most common eLearning job interview questions for good reason- it says a lot about how you will develop their eLearning projects if you are hired.
-It lets them know that you are knowledgeable about current eLearning authoring tools and educational technologies, and that you know how to collaborate with others on your team.
-When you are thinking about your answer to this question, you will want to focus on your eLearning project management, collaboration, and communication skills.
-The hiring manager needs to know that you are ready and willing to work well with others and get the job done on time with the resources you have on hand.
-Give them as much detail as possible, and walk them through every step of your typical eLearning design and development process, so that they can get a clear idea of how you would handle eLearning projects that they are currently developing.
+This is one of the most common eLearning job interview questions for a good reason: it says a lot about how you will develop their eLearning projects if you are hired.
+It lets them know that you are knowledgeable about current eLearning authoring tools and educational technologies, and that you know how to collaborate with others on your eLearning team.
+To answer this question, you will want to focus on your eLearning project management, collaboration, and communication skills.
+The hiring manager needs to know that you are willing to work well with others and get the job done on time with the resources you have on hand.
+Give them as much detail as possible, and walk them through every step of your typical eLearning design and development process, so that they can get a clear idea of how you would handle their eLearning projects.

-Looking for tips on how to land eLearning freelancing jobs?
-The article 7 Tips Every eLearning Freelancer Should Know to Land More Jobs features 7 top tips that can help eLearning professionals get more projects, even if you have no prior experience in the field.
+If you need some more tips on how to land eLearning freelancing jobs, read the article 7 Tips Every eLearning Freelancer Should Know to Land More Jobs to discover the top tips that can help eLearning professionals get more projects, even if you have no prior experience in the field.